 Setting: London, England

-Thank you to NetGalley and Harper Muse for sending a digital ARC of this book for review consideration.
+Thank you to NetGalley and Harper Muse for providing a digital ARC of this book for review consideration.
 All opinions are my own.

 12. The Love Haters by Katherine Center